Ethernut Home Hardware Firmware Tools Download Community

 AT91 Programming Jumper

-$ cd bootmon
+cd bootmon

 On Linux it is typically not required to extend the PATH environment.
-After installation the executable will be stored in /usr/local/bin/ and the other files in /usr/local/etc/.
+After installation the executable will be typically stored in /usr/local/bin/ and the other files in /usr/local/etc/.

 If everything works as expected, the following output should appear